-What Does Bullish and Bearish Mean in Investing and Crypto?
+What Does Bullish and Bearish Mean in Investing?

-What Does Bullish and Bearish Mean in Investing and Crypto?
+What Does Bullish and Bearish Mean in Investing?

 Markets are often described as being either bullish vs. bearish.
-These are common terms used to refer to how a market is performing over a short or longer period of time.
-Investors can also be bullish or bearish on a specific stock, a sector, an asset class such as cryptocurrency, or on the economy in general.
+These are common terms used to refer to how a market is performing over a shorter or longer period of time.
+Investors can also be bullish or bearish on a specific stock, a sector, an asset class, or on the economy in general.

-Read on to learn more about the definitions of bearish vs. bullish, where the terms bullish and bearish come from, and the bullish and bearish meaning for investors in stocks, cryptocurrency, or other markets.
+Read on to learn more about the definitions of bearish vs. bullish, where the terms bullish and bearish come from, and the bullish and bearish meaning for investors in stocks or other markets.

 What Does Bullish Mean?